Introduction

 Importance of Bait al Maqdas for Muslims

-Bait al Maqdas is just as important for the Muslims of the present-day I world as it was for the Muslims hundred years ago.
+Bait al Maqdas is just as important for the Muslims of the present-day world as it was for the Muslims a hundred years ago.
 There are multiple reasons why Muslims hold the mosque important.
-First and foremost, most of the Prophets that are known to have been sent on the earth by Allah through various verses of the Quran, are known to have been sent to this particular city which signifies the spiritual value of Jerusalem.
+First and foremost, most of the Prophets that are known to have been sent on the earth by Allah through various verses of the Quran, are known to have been sent to this particular city, which signifies the spiritual value of Jerusalem.
 These prophets were not just sent to Jerusalem but were also assigned their respective missions to be executed within the city among the Israelites.
-In the Quran, the association of the prophet David to the city has been highlighted a lot.
+In the Quran, the association of the prophet David with the city has been highlighted a lot.
 (2nd) According to the Quranic verses, he founded the city and was the first one to bring its holy significance and importance to it.
 His reign in Jerusalem lasted for about thirty-three years after which his son named Solomon, a man of great talent, strength, and power took care of it.
 Quran talks about him and his reign in great detail.

 During prophet David’s reign, the Israelites were divided into a number of fractions amongst themselves and constantly fighting and disputing over various things with one another.
-But he, due to his leadership capabilities and authoritative charisma managed to reunite them and bring them together.
+However, due to his leadership capabilities and authoritative charisma, he managed to reunite them and bring them together.
 This established brotherhood amongst them once again.
-Brotherhood is something that is valued greatly by the Muslims because Allah stresses a lot on maintaining strong ties and good relationships within the “Muslims brethren.”
+Brotherhood is something that is valued greatly by Muslims because Allah stresses a lot on maintaining strong ties and good relationships within the “Muslim brethren.”
 Brotherhood and unity amongst the Muslims is a matter of great emphasis and Islam promotes it a lot.
-Since David reunited the people of Israel, Islam respects this deed of him a lot.
+Since David reunited the people of Israel, Islam respected his deed a lot.

 Solomon, upon t Allah’s commandment, built the temple which is why it adds to the importance and association of Muslims with the Holy Mosque and Jerusalem.
-Pursuant Allah’s commandment, he also built Sakina’s Coffin.
+Pursuant to Allah’s commandment, he also built Sakina’s Coffin.
 This coffin is said to contain items of religious importance.
 These items are such that all three major religions, Islam, Christianity, and Jewish hold them dear to them.
 (2nd)

 Upon migration to Medina, the local Jews secretly held pleasure in knowing that the Muslims were giving so much importance to their holy monument, Bait al Maqdas.
 Blinded by jealousy for the Muslims due to their rise, Jews started spreading various things among the people that made them question Islam.
 They purposefully made them think that Islam was not an original religion since it was giving importance to a monument that belonged to another religious group, namely the Jews.
 It was a very difficult time for the Muslims, especially for Prophet Muhammad (peace be upon him) in particular because people kept coming up with various kinds of questions related to the qibla to which there was no answer.